grafnu/daq-1/docs/test_lab.md

 <pre>
 ~/daq$ <b>tail -f inst/falucet.log</b>
 &hellip;
-Nov 20 23:23:56 faucet ERROR    <ryu.controller.ofp_event.EventOFPSwitchFeatures object at 0x7fd22a14dcc0>: unknown datapath DPID 115621627201 (0x1aeb960541)
+Nov 20 23:23:56 faucet ERROR    <ryu.controller.ofp_event.EventOFPSwitchFeatures object at 0x7fd22a14dcc0>: unknown datapath DPID 115621627201 (<b>0x1aeb960541</b>)
 </pre>

 Be careful that the error doesn't come from a locally configured OVS instance.
-Check the output of `ovs-vsctl show` to make sure nothing is running and confusing the logs.
-When DAQ is running configured for a physical switch, there should only be one Bridge named _pri_ shown:
+Check the output of `ovs-vsctl show` to make sure the wrong virtual bridge isn't running and confusing the logs.
+When DAQ is running configured for a physical switch, there should only be _one_ Bridge named _pri_ shown: if there's another (typically _sec_) bridge shown, then it means the system still thinks it's running with a non-physical switch (missing the `ext_intf` setting).
 <pre>
 ~/daq$ <b>sudo ovs-vsctl show | fgrep Bridge</b>
     Bridge pri